mjanv/mistune-docx/README.md

 * Link
 * Page break

 Every feature follow the common Markdown syntax.
-A list of examples can be seen into the `example\` folder.
+A list of examples can be seen into the `example/` folder.
 Please remind that special characters such as `%` or `"` need to be espaced with a `\` to be admissible.

 ## How to use

 ```
-python generate_doc.py output.docx --template example/template.docx --files examples/*.md
+python generate_doc.py output.docx --template example/template.docx --files example/*.md
 ```
 The command requests:
 * The name and location of the output file